 - To be covered, care must be Medically Necessary and appropriate and, unless approved in advance by your PCP and HNE, provided by an In-Plan Provider. - Some services are not covered. - For some services, you are responsible for meeting a Deductible before the Plan pays benefits.
-Copays and Coinsurance do not count toward the Deductible. - Many services require you to pay a Copay at the time of service. - There are three levels (or Tiers) of Copays for providers with these specialties: Allergy/Immunology, Cardiology, Dermatology, Endocrinology, Gastroenterology, General Surgery, Hematology/Oncology, Nephrology, Neurology, Obstetrics/Gynecology, Ophthalmology, Orthopedic Surgery, Otolaryngology (Ear Nose and Throat doctors), Podiatry, Pulmonology, Rheumatology and Urology. - Some services require you to pay Coinsurance.
+Copays and Coinsurance do not count toward the Deductible. - Many services require you to pay a Copay at the time of service. - There are two levels (or Tiers) of Copays for specialists and ambulatory surgery copays. - Some services require you to pay Coinsurance.

 HNE covers the services and supplies described in this section only if they are Medically Necessary and appropriate.
 Your PCP must provide or arrange most of your health care following HNE policies and rules.
-Treatment by an Out-of-Plan Provider requires the advance written approval of both your PCP (or treating In-Plan Provider) and HNE.
+Treatment by an Outof-Plan Provider requires the advance written approval of both your PCP (or treating In-Plan Provider) and HNE.
 The only exceptions are the Emergency situations described in this Member Handbook.